Prasanta-Hembram/Santali-Translations/README.md

 # Santali-Translations
-Translated Resource Files For Android Application And Android Os
+Translated Resource Files For Android Application and Android Os

-What the Project Is About ?
+What the Project is about ?

 The project is to bring the Santali Language Support to the Android Devices and Android Application.
 As I have a MIUI Device, the translation work will first begin for MIUI Device and later on for other devices.